On this page you’ll find an overview of the beaches of south east Sardinia.

 Campulongu beach lies 1.5 km from Campus beach and is one of the larger beaches of the Villasimius area, with hotels, restaurants and a golf club nearby.

-Beaches of South East Sardinia - Torre Delle Stelle
+South East Sardinia - Torre Delle Stelle

 Pure, crystalline blue seas, white sand, and delightful green surroundings perfectly illustrate Torre Delle Stelle in south Sardinia.
 Surrounding the Saracen Tower Torre de Su Fenugu, this is one of the very few villages of Sardinia with two beaches, Cann’e Sissa and Genn’e Mari.
 Both are similarly beautiful and ensure this charming seaside village is a favorite vacation destination southeast from Cagliari.
 Torre Selle Stelle is also a part of the breathtaking Sinnai and Maracalagonis coastal regions and has a striking appearance as it sits quietly, nestled into the hillside.
 It offers countless activities for guests to enjoy and the beaches are safe and particularly suitable for children and families.
 And then there are the other local amenities, for there are several pizzerias, shops, boutiques, scuba diving schools and recreation areas in the region.